 Not a lot.
 You need to have some computer confidence, and a bit of patience, but you don’t need to know how to code – the drag and drop builders are pretty intuitive.

 Likewise, if you have an existing business and you want to streamline and simplify your work, you could do well with Kartra.
+We found it a much better option caompared to market leaders like Russell Brunson’s funnel builder and marketing suite (Clickfunnels sales funnel software and Clickfunnels landing page builder).

 The main strength of Kartra is how connected everything is.
 Having everything ‘under one roof’ allows you to track your customers, giving you advanced analytics which you can then use to make changes to your marketing strategy.
 Not having to sort out any integrations is great – and Kartra lays out all the information so clearly that you won’t have to waste time trying to figure out what it all means.